Cereus fernambucensis Lem.

 This species is native to eastern and northeastern Brazil.

-Cereus fernambucensis, also known as Cereus pernambucensis, is a cactus with fleshy, erect or semi-prostrate stems with 3 to 8, usually 5 ribs lined with clusters of stout spines.
+Cereus fernambucensis, also known as Cereus pernambucensis, is a cactus with thick, fleshy, erect or semi-prostrate stems with 3 to 8, usually 5, ribs lined with clusters of stout spines.
 It grows up to 6.6 feet (2 m) tall with a spread of 16.4 feet (5 m).
 Each areole bears one up to 2.2 inches (5.5 cm) long central spine and 4 to 7 shorter radial spines.
-The big sweet-scented flowers are white, funnel-shaped with a long tube and many petals.
+The big sweet-scented flowers are white and funnel-shaped with a long tube and many petals.
 They appear in summer and open at night.
 The edible fruits are red and have a waxy and thick peel with no spines.

 How to Grow and Care for Cereus fernambucensis